 As proof of concept, Daubert et al. implemented Twitterize as an app for Android.
-The app was written in Java, the code remained closed source, and the app is not available from the Google Play Store.
+The app was written in Java, the code remained closed source and the app is not available from the Google Play Store.
 The representation of the data in the app takes place on different timelines.
-In addition to the standard home and user timelines, each hashtag gets its timeline.
+In addition to the normal home and user timelines, each hash tag gets its own timeline.
 Each timeline is accessible via a tab.